spellshift/realm/docs/_docs/user-guide/eldritch.md

 # Standard Library

 The standard library is the default functionality that eldritch provides.

-It currently contains seven modules:
+It contains the following libraries:

 - `assets` - Used to interact with files stored natively in the agent.
 - `crypto` - Used to encrypt/decrypt or hash data.